 Voluntary and community organisations carry out a number of roles in relation to volunteering.
 Community organisations are made up entirely or almost entirely of volunteers.

 Voluntary organisations may involve and manage volunteers and may provide infrastructure support to volunteers and volunteering groups.
-All Third Sector organisations are governed by volunteers at Executive Committee/ Board level.

-Salford Third Sector organisations will:
+All VCSE sector organisations are governed by volunteers at Executive Committee/ Board level.
+Salford VCSE sector organisations will:

-- ensure volunteer representation on the Board/Executive Committee where there is significant volunteer involvement in delivering any project or service - achieve and maintain a high quality service and volunteering experience to and for volunteers - recognise the need for and seek specific resources for the recruitment, induction, management and support of volunteers - ensure proper records are kept to demonstrate how volunteers have added value to a service or organisation - ensure training opportunities are available to volunteers and that volunteers are able to gain accredited and recognised qualifications, as appropriate to the organisation's core aims.
+- Ensure volunteer representation on the Board/Executive Committee where there is significant volunteer involvement in delivering any project or service - Achieve and maintain a high-quality service and volunteering experience to and for volunteers - Recognise the need for and seek specific resources for the recruitment, induction, management and support of volunteers

+- Ensure proper records are kept to demonstrate how volunteers have added value to a service or organisation - Ensure training opportunities are available to volunteers and that volunteers are able to gain accredited and recognised qualifications, as appropriate to the organisation's core aims.